Start9Labs/documentation/site/source/user-manual/service-guides/lightning/lightning-integrations.rst

       :width: 60%
       :alt: 1k-sats

-   Alternatively you can simply hit **Request** in Zeus and receive sats normally:
+   Alternatively you can simply hit **Request** in Zeus and receive by generating a standard lightning invoice:

    .. figure:: /_static/images/services/lnbits/zeus-request.png
       :width: 20%